Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 Northam also signed identical measures passed by the House and Senate to limit the legal liability of hospice or long-term care facilities if they lack the resources to treat someone suffering from covid-19.

 But dealing with the state’s pandemic-stricken budget has been the single greatest contributor to the drawn-out legislative session.
-The new Democratic majorities had been proud of their $135-billion, two-year spending plan when they passed it in March.
+The new Democratic majorities had been proud of their $135 billion, two-year spending plan when they passed it in March.
 Then the pandemic hit, and Northam put a freeze on all new spending.

 Priorities such as raises for teachers and state employees went out the window, along with social programs and huge deposits to the state’s reserve funds.
 In August, Northam proposed keeping most of that new spending frozen.